 Although the BBC iPlayer is technically unavailable outside the UK millions of people have access by simply using a VPN or proxy to hide their real location.
 This has been the case since the BBC first introduced iPlayer from the beta version in 2007, in fact they have always had thousands of users from outside the United Kingdom.
 The BBC has always pretty much tolerated this, occasionally blocking the odd VPN service or proxy but on the whole not doing too much.
 However this has now changed as BBC iPlayer blocking VPN services across the world and in some senses as aggressively as some commercial organisations like Netflix and Hulu.

-This has come as a great shock to many, as mentioned millions of people across the world watch the BBC everyday online.
+This has come as a great shock to many, as mentioned millions of people discovered years ago that a VPN was the simplest way on how to watch BBC One from the USA or anywhere outside the UK..
 Their somewhat laid back approach to region locking has meant that previously pretty much every VPN service would work with BBC iPlayer.

 In fact some of the free proxy services could even be used to access iPlayer.
 Now the majority of these services have been blocked by the BBC VPN block.